Get insider access

 • Lenovo ThinkPad P1 Gen 7 (2024):

 The Lenovo ThinkPad P1 Gen 7 (2024) is a great Windows alternative to the Apple MacBook Pro 14 (2024).
 This model provides a great user experience, and it's more versatile and can double as your gaming device since it's a Windows device.
-However, there are a few catches: it's a 16-inch device, so it might not fit into some bags; its battery life isn't as impressive as the MacBook Pro (though still amazing at around 12 hours of light use); and finally, while it has plenty of processing power to handle demanding tasks like 3D graphics and simulations, the MacBook's M4 Max SoC is still much faster.
+However, it's a larger 16-inch device, and its battery life isn't as impressive (though still amazing at around 12 hours of light use).
+Also, its Intel CPUs aren't nearly as fast as Apple's M4 Pro/Max SoCs.

 See our review